 The locations of topsoil areas should be determined well in advance of the work.
 Approximate locations are usually given in the computations, in the field review reports, and in the Plans (primarily on the estimate sheets).
 The areas from which topsoil is to be removed can be either cut or fill areas.
+The top one inch of the soil surface shall be part of the salvaged topsoil at a minimum.
 Preliminary approval or rejection of the material will enable the Department to properly determine the disposition of the material.